populationgenomics/talos/design_docs/Hail_Filter_and_Label.md

      * ... followed by removal of any variants with no remaining consequences

 5. Apply custom category labels, as defined in the flowchart above
-   * All these annotations are provisional, as mode-of-inheritance confirmation is not in Hail (yet)
+   * All these annotations are provisional, as mode-of-inheritance confirmation is not in Hail, confirmation of categories is done in a downstream stage
-   * Confirmation of categories is done in a downstream stage
+       * _De Novo_ is an outlier here, as the _de novo_ test is conducted in full within Hail

 6. Remove any variants with no successful categories applied
    * We treat categorised variants as an in-group.
 When we later consider compound-hets & modes of inheritance, we only consider variants with at least one category